MAKIROR/ROR-KvDB/README.md

 # port
 port = "11451"

-# Allow customization, the data type is i64, it will affect the result of "generating user uid according to configuration"
-worker_id = 0

-# Allow customization, the data type is i64, it will affect the result of "generating user uid according to configuration"
-data_center_id = 0

 # The directory for storing data files, all data files accessed by clients must be in this
 data_path = "./data/"